-Mashed Japanese Yams with a Maple Butter Glaze
+Mashed Japanese Yams with Maple Butter Glaze

-Japanese Sweet Potatoes are slightly sweet but not overpowering, making them the perfect mashed potato side.
+Japanese Sweet Potatoes are sweet but not overpowering, making them the perfect mashed potato side.
 The maple butter glaze & pine nuts take this recipe to the next level.

 Did you know yams are one of the most consumed foods in the world?
 Yeah, either did I!
 There are over 200 different varieties of yams, ranging from yellow to purple.

 Some types of yams are harder to find in your typical grocery store.
 So, if you can't seem to find any Japanese yams look in your closest Asian or Caribbean market.